When you incur a capital loss, the Canada Revenue Agency gives you 3 options:

 - Carry the capital loss forward to any future year.

-A capital loss can only be carried backwards to the previous 3 tax years.
-So a capital loss incurred in 2014 can be applied backwards only to 2011, 2012, and 2013 (although it can also be applied for 2014 and beyond, as long as it offsets capital gains).
+A net capital loss (the portion of a capital loss that exceeds capital gains) can only be carried backwards to the previous 3 tax years.
+So a capital loss incurred in 2017 can be applied backwards only for the 2014, 2015, and 2016 tax years.

 The CRA provides details on the procedure for carrying back capital losses here: How is a 2013 loss carried back to previous years.